evanthebouncy/program-synthesis-minimal/_posts/2022-08-16-generating-programs.md

 A typical program string such as `[1,3,1,4]` has 9 characters, and each character has a probability of `1 / len(string.printable)`.
 Thus this writer has a `(1/100)^9` chance of stumbling across it.

 ### writable programs
-We can restrict the generation to "reasonably looking sequences".
-In programming, this is done with a **domain specific language** (DSL), which identifies a "reasonable" subset of all-strings.
+We can restrict the generation to "strings that look like programs".
+This is done with a **domain specific language** (DSL), which identifies a "reasonable" subset of all-strings as programs.
 The DSL is specified by a **generator** -- a process capable of generating strings within the DSL.
 {% highlight python %}
 def writer2():
     # W is globally defined to be 6